theninthsky/client-side-rendering/README.md

 # Motivation

-In the recent years, server-side rendering frameworks such as Next.js and Remix started to gain popularity in an increasing pace.
+Over the last few years, server-side rendering frameworks such as Next.js and Remix started to gain popularity in an increasing pace.
 <br>
-While SSR has it's own advantages, those frameworks are bragging about how fast they are ("Performance as a default"), implying client-side rendering is slow.
+While SSR has some advantages, those frameworks are bragging about how fast they are ("Performance as a default"), implying client-side rendering is slow.
 <br>
 In addition, it is a common misconception that great SEO can only be achieved by using SSR, and that CSR apps will give worse results.

-This project implements CSR best practices with some tricks that can make it infinitely scalable.
+This project implements CSR best practices with some tricks that can make it infinitely scalable in terms of performance.
 The goal is to simulate a production grade app in terms of number of packages used and try to speed up its loading times as much as possible.

-It is important to note that improving performance should not come at the expense of developer experience, so the way this project is architected should vary only slightly compared to "normal" react projects, and not be extremely opinionated as Next.js is.
+It is important to note that improving performance should not come at the expense of developer experience, so the way this project is architected should vary only slightly compared to "normal" react projects, and it won't be extremely opinionated as Next.js is.

 This case study will cover two major aspects: performance and SEO.
-It will try to inspect how we can achieve great scores in either of them, both compared to SSR and on their own.
+We will try to inspect how we can achieve great scores in either of them, both compared to SSR and on their own.

 _Note: while this project is implemented using React, the majority of it's tweaks are not tied to any framework and are purely browser-based._